Andrew Burnett

-Andrew Michael Burnett, (born 23 May 1952) is a British numismatist and museum curator, who specialises in Roman coins.
+Andrew Michael Burnett, (born 23 May 1952, Chichester) is a British numismatist and museum curator, who specialises in Roman coins.
 He was Deputy Director of the British Museum from 2003 to 2013, and Keeper of its Department of Coins and Medals from 1992 to 2003.
 He was president of the Royal Numismatic Society from 2013 to 2018.

 Early life and education

 Burnett was born on 23 May 1952 to Margaret and Sir John Harrison Burnett.
 He was educated at Fettes College, a private school in Edinburgh, Scotland.
 He studied Literae Humaniores (ancient history and philosophy) at Balliol College, Oxford, graduating with a Bachelor of Arts (BA) degree.
 He continued his studies at the Institute of Archaeology, graduating from the University of London with a Doctor of Philosophy (PhD) degree.

 Career

 In 1974, Burnett joined the British Museum as a research assistant in the Department of Coins and Medals.
 He was made assistant keeper in 1979, promoted to deputy keeper in 1990, before finally serving as keeper and head of department from 1992 to 2003.
 He was then Deputy Director of the British Museum from 2002 to 2013.
-Since 2013, he has been an honorary professor at University College London.
+In 2013, he was appointed an honorary professor at University College London.

 In addition to his museum work, he has been active in the Royal Numismatic Society: he was secretary from 1983 to 1990, vice-president from 1999 to 2004, and served as its president from 2013 to 2018.
-He has been an honorary vice-president since 2019.
+He was an honorary vice-president from 2019-2023.
 He was also President of The Roman Society from 2008 to 2012, and President of the International Numismatic Commission from 1997 to 2003.